Computer Vision – Machine Learning – Robotics

 - ELLIS Unit Prague at CIIRC CTU is officially inaugurated

-- Our 6D object pose estimation method wins a challenge at ECCV 2020
+- Our 6D object pose estimation method won a challenge at ECCV 2020

-- ELLIS is organizing an online workshop on how to tackle Covid-19 using methods of machine learning and AI
+- ELLIS organized an online workshop on how to tackle Covid-19 using methods of machine learning and AI

-- Our paper PLMP – Point-Line Minimal Problems in Complete Multi-View Visibility (pdf) won the Best Student Paper Award at ICCV 2019
+- Our paper on PLMP – Point-Line Minimal Problems in Complete Multi-View Visibility won the Best Student Paper Award at ICCV 2019

 - The European Laboratory for Learning and Intelligent Systems (ELLIS) announced establishment of 17 units, including one at CIIRC CTU in Prague

-- Our work on Estimating 3D Motion and Forces of Person-Object Interactions (project page) was shortlisted for Best Paper at CVPR 2019 (top 1% of submitted papers)
+- Our paper on Estimating 3D Motion and Forces of Person-Object Interactions from Monocular Video was shortlisted for Best Paper at CVPR 2019 (top 1% of submitted papers)

-- Our work on Neighbourhood Consensus Networks (pdf) was presented as a spotlight at NeurIPS 2018
+- Our work on Neighbourhood Consensus Networks was presented as a spotlight at NeurIPS 2018 (top 5% of submitted papers)

 - Impact talk by Prof. David Fouhey (University of Michigan): Understanding how to get to places and do things (video)

-- Project Impact appears in the new issue of the Czech Technical University magazine Technicall (pdf, in Czech)
+- Project Impact appears in the new issue of the Czech Technical University magazine Technicall (in Czech)

 - Impact talk by Prof. Alexei Efros (UC Berkeley): Self-supervision, Meta-supervision, Curiosity: Making Computers Study Harder (video)